daviebadger/notes/restructuredtext/restructuredtext.rst

 Block Markup
 ------------

-Block markup are constructs which start on a new unindented or indented line depending on its context.
+Block markup are constructs which start on a new line.

 Block Quotes
 ^^^^^^^^^^^^